klconur/Leap/README.md

 ### Function and Variable Naming conventions

-Camelcase: Words are delimited by capital letters, except the initial word.
+`Camelcase`: Words are delimited by capital letters, except the initial word.

 ### Views